vohuynhquangnguyen/portfolio.codes-and-bytes/projects/linear-regression/readme.md

 with $\Phi(F_0)$ is the cumulative distribution function of the test statistic $F_0$.

-To sum up, similar to the normality of residuals assumption, in practice we will  combine both the visual approach (constructing the residuals-versus-fitted plot) and the hypothesis test approach to validate this assumption.
+To sum up, similar to the normality of the residuals assumption, in practice, we will  combine both the visual approach (constructing the residuals-versus-fitted plot) and the hypothesis test approach to validate this assumption.

 #### Leveraged and influential data points
-Ideally, the dataset that we used to construct our SLR model should not have any outliers, i.e., not having an extreme $x$ nd $y$ values.
+Ideally, the dataset that we used to construct our SLR model should not have any outliers, i.e., not having extreme $x$ and $y$ values.
 Nevertheless, if there are outliers presented in our dataset, we need to quantify their respective leverage and Cook's distance to determine whether these outliers are worth investigating.

 * **Leverage of a data point** is a measure of its ability to pull the regression line towards itself.
 The leverage of a data point depends entirely on its $x$-value: if the $x$-value of a data point  is far removed from the center of all $x$-values, then that data point will have a high leverage.
 In the context of SLR, a leverage of the $i$-th observation is given as: